lucianoiam/cmp-embed/README.md

 │  Standalone (native macOS app)                          │
 │  - Creates IOSurface (shared GPU memory)                │
 │  - Displays it via CALayer                              │
+│  - Captures input events → sends via stdin pipe         │
 │  - Launches UI as child process                         │
 └─────────────────┬───────────────────────────────────────┘
-                  │ IOSurface ID
+                  │ IOSurface ID (arg)    Input events (stdin) │        ↓                     ↓
-                  ▼
+                  ▼────────────────────────────────────────
 ┌─────────────────────────────────────────────────────────┐
 │  UI (Compose Desktop / Skia / Metal)                    │
 │  - Renders directly to IOSurface-backed Metal texture   │
+│  - Receives input events, injects into ComposeScene     │
 │  - Zero CPU pixel copies                                │
 └─────────────────────────────────────────────────────────┘
 ```

-The standalone app creates an IOSurface and passes its ID to the child process.
+**Rendering:** The standalone app creates an IOSurface and passes its ID to the child process.
 The Compose UI uses Skia's Metal backend to render directly to the shared surface—no CPU copies involved.

+**Input:** Mouse/keyboard events are captured in the standalone app and sent to the child via a 16-byte binary protocol over stdin.
+The UI deserializes and injects them into the Compose scene.

 ## Requirements

 - macOS 10.15+
 - JDK 17+ (for building; the app bundles its own JRE)
-- CMake 3.10+
+- CMake 3.15+
 - Xcode Command Line Tools (`xcode-select --install`)

 ## Build